-On Wednesday, 27 March, 2019, we had the honour to welcome the prominent Bulgarian politician intellectual Ivan Krastev to a lecture in the Winter Palais of Prince Eugen in Vienna.
+On Wednesday, 27 March, 2019, we had the honour to welcome the prominent Bulgarian intellectual and political scientist Ivan Krastev to a lecture in the Winter Palais of Prince Eugen in Vienna.
 The welcome speech was given by United Europe’s President, former Austrian Chancellor Wolfgang Schüssel.

 The lecture was entiteld “A tale for two Europes.
 The age of imitation and its discontents“.